Lewes Priory: Priory buildings

 These comprised the cloister and chapter house directly south of the church and the dorter, reredorter, frater and infirmary to south and east, of which sections survive above ground, as well as the Prior's lodging and entrance gates to the west of which fragments also survive.
 The dove house to the south-west was a large building that survived until the early nineteenth century.
 It is reasonable to assume a pattern of bakeries, fish ponds and other food production and storage buildings in this area of a type and layout identified at Castle Acre and other English Cluniac houses.
 Subterranean cisterns and drainage courses as well as fresh water conduits have been identified by excavation.

 Hospitium, now St John the Baptist, Southover

-This church incorporates the original hospitium.
+The original hospitium is now used as the local parish church.
 The twelfth-century nave arcade, with short drum piers and un-moulded arches perhaps divided the men's from the women's ward.
-The neo-Norman south chapel of 1847 houses the bones of William and Gundrada de Warenne unearthed in two lead cists by railway navvies in 1845 constructing the Brighton to Lewes railway through the site of the Priory chapter house.
+The neo-Norman south chapel of 1847 houses the bones of William and Gundrada de Warenne which were unearthed in two lead cists by railway navvies constructing the Brighton to Lewes railway through the site of the Priory chapter house in 1845.
 On the floor of the chapel lies the original black Tournai marble tombstone from the Priory carved to the memory of Gundrada that had been incorporated into a Tudor period memorial in the church of St Margaret, Isfield.